The FenceTrac System

 Steel Fence Posts

 Heavy-duty steel fence posts are available from 2″ to 4″ square in black, bronze, tan or white.
-Includes pyramid-shaped cap.
+Includes low-profile cap.

 ONE – Set Posts using specified length from Inside-to-Inside posts.

 - Top/Bottom Tracs come in 2 standard lengths: 72” or 96”

 TWO – Place Bottom Trac (with drain holes) on the ground between posts.

 THREE – Attach Post Tracs to the post by using supplied self-drilling screws.

 - Insert Post Tracs into the Bottom Trac partially before drilling them into the Post.
 This helps installation of the Bottom Trac when it is close to the ground.
 Clearance is typically too tight to slide Bottom Trac in place after Post Tracs are attached.

 FOUR – Raise the Bottom Trac up to the Post Trac and align the slotted holes.

 - Insert the bolt and nut into the Bottom Trac and hand tighten.

 FIVE – Before inserting Infill Material, notch the first and last pieces to clear the bolts and nuts.